Asahikawa Travel Guide: Top 33 Things to Do in Asahikawa, Japan

 17. Shopping at AEON Mall Asahikawa Station

-AEON Mall Asahikawa Station is the city’s premier shopping destination, offering a wide range of retail stores, restaurants, and entertainment options.
-From fashion to electronics, local souvenirs to international brands, the mall has something for everyone.
-It’s a great place to shop for gifts or enjoy a meal.
-The mall’s location near the station makes it convenient for travelers.
+AEON Mall Asahikawa Station is the city’s premier shopping destination, offering a variety of stores, restaurants, and entertainment options.
+From fashion boutiques to local souvenirs, the mall caters to every shopper’s needs.
+It’s conveniently located next to the station, making it an easy stop for travelers looking to shop or grab a meal.

 18. Asahikawa Craft Beer